sftcd/tlspad/README.md

         otherwise avoid collisions (but pianos only have 88 keys so we can't avoid all, in general) - might not need it so much now, with log time and supression it may be less of a deal
+- [getpage.py](getpage.py) uses selenium and FF to grab a front page so we can capture the pcap and make music
 - [composer.sh](composer.sh) is the start of a wrapper for all of the above

 ## Tools used